-The following guidelines are a first attempt to harmonise the relationship between European Alzheimer associations and the pharmaceutical industry.
+The following guidelines were adopted by Alzheimer Europe and its members organisations on the relationship between European Alzheimer associations and the pharmaceutical industry.

 - AE welcomes the development of new anti-dementia drugs and the investment of the pharmaceutical industry in this field and will seek to establish close contacts with the relevant companies.
 It hopes to be kept informed of new developments in this sector.